RoBro92/SmartRV-TankPro/docs/display-firmware.md

 - Cheap Yellow Display / ESP32-2432S028 (240×320 ILI9341 + XPT2046 touch).
 - USB-C or Micro-USB cable for flashing (depends on your board revision).
 - USB-to-UART driver for your OS (CH9102/CP2102/CH340 as fitted to your board).

+## Quick usage (post-flash)
+- Connect the CYD to the same Wi‑Fi network as the controllers (or use Direct with the controller’s AP if needed).
+- Put the controller into pairing mode (3 s hold on the controller’s pair button; LEDs alternate white/blue), then assign it to Fresh/Waste from the CYD setup buttons.
+The CYD remembers assignments.
+- From the Fresh/Waste screens you can Fill, Drain, Clear Faults (now clears immediately on both CYD and controller), and Restart.
+Calibration sliders and overrides live under the Settings overlays.
+- Faults, leak status, signal strength, and firmware versions are mirrored on the CYD in real time.

 ## Flash with PlatformIO (recommended)
 ```bash